LambdaSchool/Sprint-Challenge--SQL/README.md

    6. List all users that belong to channel `#general`.

+      SELECT user FROM channel WHERE channel.name = "#general";

    7. List all messages in all channels by user `Alice`.

+      SELECT content, name FROM messages, user WHERE user.name = "Alice" AND user.id = messages.user;

    8. List all messages in `#random` by user `Bob`.